Unsupervised model-free representation learning: Uniform approximation

-\begin{definition}[$\beta$-mixing coefficients] For a process distribution $\rho$ define the mixing coefficients where $\sigma(..)$ denotes the sigma-algebra of the random variables in brackets. \end{definition} When $\beta(\rho,k)\to0$ the process $\rho$ is called absolutely regular; this condition is much stronger than ergodicity, but is much weaker than the i.i.d.\ assumption.
+\begin{definition}[$\beta$-mixing coefficients, e.g.,\cite{Bosq:96}] For a process distribution $\rho$ define the mixing coefficients where $\sigma(..)$ denotes the sigma-algebra of the random variables in brackets. \end{definition} When the limit $\lim_{k\to\infty}\beta(\rho,k)$ is $0$, the process $\rho$ is sometimes called absolutely regular; this condition is much stronger than ergodicity, but is much weaker than the i.i.d.\ assumption.